 Brushing up on Ethereum’s history, integral components, most commonly used terms and concepts, and how it functions in today’s blockchain ecosystem will help you better understand the below ideas and language used.
 Keep in mind that this CoolWallet guide is purely educational and should be used as a starting point for users looking to start mining Ethereum and other cryptocurrencies.

-Looking at mine Bitcoin instead?
+Looking to mine Bitcoin instead?
 No problem, check out our all-encompassing guide on everything Bitcoin and how to mine it here.

 Now, let’s get into what mining is and how to mine Ethereum (ETH).

-1. What is Mining & How Does It Work?
+1. What is Crypto Mining & How Does It Work?

 Q: How do I explain Bitcoin to my grandpa?